Celtic currency of Britain: Imported coins

 The earliest coins to appear in the British archaeological record are third or fourth century BC Carthaginian bronzes, although it seems unlikely that they were used as currency.
 It is possible that these coins entered Celtic society as payment to mercenaries by Carthage and Syracuse.
 Other coins from the end of the third century and start of the second century BC have been found but there is no evidence for their use as currency and the situation is complicated by contamination by modern losses.
 Post antiquity a direct trade route for Greek coins into Britain has existed since the creation of the Levant Company in the late 16th century.

 Around 150BC Gallo-Belgic staters started being imported into Britain.
 These coins followed designs ultimately derived from the staters issued by Philip II of Macedon and were made from gold.
 Philip's staters featured on the obverse the head of Apollo wearing a wreath.
 On the reverse they carried an image of a Biga chariot being pulled by two horses and carrying a figure wielding a whip.
 Six series of Gallo-Belgic staters issues are known as A through to F with subtypes such as AA and AB (in this case defined by the direction in which the bust faces).
 Of these it is C through to F that would have the most impact on later British coin designs.
 The minting of these coins came to an end with the Roman conquest of Gaul.
 It is possible that at least some of these coins were produced in Britain instead of being imported.
 A die for striking Gallo Belgic A coins has been found in Bredgar, Kent but it isn't clear if it was used for official strikes or forgeries.

 Along with the Gallo-Belgic stater series other coins from the continent have been found in Britain.
 Ambiani coins have been found along the south coast of the West Country, possibly arriving there as the result of trade across the English Channel.

 Potins

 Kentish cast bronzes (historically referred to as Thurrock potins) appear to have been the first coins made in Britain dating from the end of the second century BC.
 They appear to have circulated mainly in Kent and were based on coins issued by Massalia (now Marseille in modern France).
 Various other potins were issued with production ending around 50BC.
 These coins were cast rather than struck.
-Although potins were around at the same time as the first British gold coins they aren't found together which suggests they served a different role in society.
+Although potins were around at the same time as the first British gold coins they are not found together which suggests they served a different role in society.
 Potins continued to circulate for some time after the Roman conquest of Britain and they have been found in burials dating to the late Roman period.